 With the Arrábida Hills as the backdrop Figueirinha Beach extends over a great expanse of sand, at low tide a sandbank is exposed.
 Due to it's easy access, it's proximity to Setúbal (only five miles west), calm waters, size and amenities this Blue Flag beach can be quite popular, especially with those who have young families.
 723

 Approached via a staircase, the sheltered cove of the Galápos beach has crystal clear waters which are favoured by divers and bathers alike.
 With a calm swell, it's ideal for children and popular with windsurfers.
 Good ample parking and has a restaurant with facilities, who hire marquees and serve good coffee.
 There's a lifeguard at hand.
 The architectural record of the area indicates the richness of marine life here that have been harvested since Neolithic times.

 Separated from Praia de Galápos by a few rocks is Praia Dos Galapinhos and offers the visitor a more tranquil and secluded spot to bathe.
 A little further along still is Praia dos Coelhos (Arrábida).
 Coelho's beach is a small cove surrounded by forest at the foot of the Arrábida Natural Park.
 It consists of soft white sand, with clear and calm waters.
 Small and quiet, it has a bar that can be accessed via Galapos beach or by boat.

 Fourteen miles East of Sesimbra in the direction of the Convento da Arrábida and down a meandering road is the tranquil little beach of Praia Portinho da Arrabida that is on the turn off after the road leading to the village of the same name.
-The warm and crystal clear water here make it a great spot both for divers and bathers.
+The warm and crystal clear water here makes it a great spot both for divers and bathers.
 Closer to the village there's a 17th-century fort, which is now an oceanic museum (Museo Oceanografico) that houses live and preserved local marine animals.
 There's a small restaurant on the beach and more further along the coast in Portinho da Arrabida village.